What is it like to move to Vienna? To start a new life in a foreign country?

 “I mainly know people from the school that I was working for, which had people from all around the world.
-I found everyone extremely friendly and most people are well travelled and have similar interests in respect to a love of travel.
+I found everyone extremely friendly and most people are well traveled and have similar interests in respect to a love of travel.

 Any tips for moving to / living in Vienna?